Easy Fajita Veggies Chipotle Copycat

-This copycat Chipotle fajita veggie recipe is made with colorful vegetables.
+This copycat Chipotle fajita veggies recipe is made with colorful vegetables.
 A simple recipe, with a secret ingredient that will add extra flavor.
 These tender-crisp veggies can be made in less than 15 minutes.

 Our family can’t seem to get enough of Chipotle Mexican Grill and if you’ve ever visited you probably know how tasty their fajita veggies are when added to their meals.